In this content creation course, you’ll discover the right way to create and use content in your business!

-However you can use a keyword research tool to figure out if a particular topic interests your audience.
+However, you can use one or more keyword research tools to figure out if a particular topic interests your audience.

 Let’s use the topic, “cat vegan diet” for this example.
 We want to find as many keywords as we can about that topic.
 And then take a look at their search volume.

 There are more keywords and on average they get about 500 – 1000 monthly searches.
 This is considered low but it’s not too low.
 There’s still sufficient interest so we can write an article about that topic.

 But if the monthly search volume for each keyword was like 50 or less, that would be too low.
 It’s not worth writing an article for such a topic.

 Here’s an example of a topic with high search volume, “cat allergy”:

 Notice these keywords have way more monthly searches:

 cat allergy cure 880 “